-• Experience a challenging 43km ride through picturesque pine forests and native bush along New Zealand's first railway.
+- Embark on a challenging 43km ride through scenic pine forests and native bush, following the historic route of New Zealand’s first railway.

-• Tackle a steep 140m ascent over 1km to reach the summit of Dun Mountain at 1129m.
+- Conquer a rigorous ascent to the summit of Dun Mountain at 1129m, testing your endurance and skills.

-• Discover historical markers that narrate the trail's rich mining heritage and 19th-century legacy.
+- Explore historical markers that reveal the trail’s mining past and its 19th-century industrial significance.

-• Ensure you have a reliable bike and essential maintenance tools for a smooth and safe adventure.
+- Ensure you have a sturdy bike and essential repair tools for a safe and enjoyable mountain biking experience.

 Starting and Ending Points

-Starting your adventure on the Dun Mountain Trail is easy, as it's just a short 2.7km from the heart of Nelson.
-You can access the trail via the Brook Street entrance or choose an alternative entry from Codgers Mountain Bike Park.
+Beginning your adventure on the Dun Mountain Trail is straightforward, with the trailhead located just a short distance from central Nelson.
+Access points include the Brook Street entrance or alternative entries via Codgers Mountain Bike Park.

-As you ride, you'll follow the historic route of New Zealand's first railway, which adds to the trail's charm.
-After conquering the 43km journey, you'll end your ride in The Brook, another Nelson suburb.
+As you ride, the historic path of New Zealand’s first railway adds a unique layer of charm.
+Completing the 43km loop, you’ll finish in The Brook, a suburb of Nelson.

-The final section of the trail meanders alongside the beautiful Maitai River, leading you back towards Nelson city.
-You'll emerge at the Maitai Dam before completing the last 3.3km back to your starting point.
+The final stretch follows the serene Maitai River, guiding you back toward the city.
+You’ll pass the Maitai Dam before wrapping up the last few kilometers to your starting point.

-With easy access back to central Nelson, you can enjoy some well-deserved refreshments after your adventure.
+With easy access to central Nelson, you can unwind with refreshments after your ride, celebrating a day well spent on this iconic trail.

 Terrain and Scenic Views